Northern | US

 Argentina Rugby Team

 The Argentina rugby team is ranked amongst the world's best.
-Known by their fans as 'Los Pumas', the team competes annually in The Rugby Championship and they've also featured in every Rugby World Cup to date.
+Known by their fans as 'Los Pumas', the team competes in both The Rugby Championship and The Nations Championship.
+In addition to this, they've also featured in every Rugby World Cup to date.

 The Argentina rugby squad has also contained its fair share of legendary players over the years.
 This includes record breakers like former Argentina captain Agustín Creevy, try-scoring supremo José María Núñez Piossek and popular fly-half Nicolás Sánchez.